ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.
+C = 7.
+The operators are "=" and "+". = is setting a value, plus adds integers
+or contatenates strings.

 ## Question 3